litestar-org/litestar/docs/tutorials/dto-tutorial/08-dto-data.rst

     :align: center

-The :class:`DTOData <litestar.dto.factory.DTOData>` type has some other useful methods, and we'll take a look at those in the next section: :ref:`patch-handlers`.
+The :class:`DTOData <litestar.dto.factory.DTOData>` type has some other useful methods, and we'll take a look at those in the next section: :ref:`updating`.